JoeCoooool/FilaTrack/README.md

 📝 License

 This project is released under the MIT License.
-You are free to use, modify, and distribute it for private and commercial purposes.
+You are free to use